We Were There

 Life seemed to require too many adjustments, too many compromises.

-But I am beginning to believe something different.
+But I now believe something different.

 When your path aligns with your actions, things begin to organize themselves in a very natural way.